 An intelligent, lively child, Eliza's early life was marked by a series of losses and disappointments, beginning with the 1781 death of her father.
-Shortly thereafter, Eliza's two youngest siblings were sent to live at Mount Vernon with the Washingtons under the care of her longtime nurse Molly.
-Eliza and another sister remained with their mother, whose remarriage to a family friend Dr. David Stuart, led to the birth of an additional thirteen siblings and further diverted attention from her parents.
+Shortly thereafter, Eliza's two youngest siblings, Eleanor called Nelly and George Washington known as Washy, were sent to live at Mount Vernon with the Washingtons under the care of her longtime nurse Molly.
+Eliza and another sister, Martha called "Patty", remained with their mother, whose remarriage to a family friend Dr. David Stuart, led to the birth of an additional thirteen siblings and further diverted attention from her parents.

 It was probably during a visit to Philadelphia in the late winter of 1795 that Custis met Thomas Law, an Englishman twenty years her senior whose family was prominent in church, legal, and political circles.
 Law made a fortune with the East India Company and immigrated to the United States with his three sons in 1794, where he became a developer in the new Federal City.
 The couple was married on March 21, 1796, at the bride's home.
 Their only child, Eliza, was born the following year.